Donatella Versace

 Donatella Versace's Biography

 Donatella Versace is a fashion icon and the designer of the fashion house Versace.
-She took over after the death of Gianni Versace, her brother and the founder of the brand that defines the concept of "lifestyle."
+She stepped into the role following the tragic death of her brother Gianni Versace, who founded the brand that revolutionized luxury lifestyle fashion.

-For over twenty years, she has delighted her fans with new collections, earning various awards and honors.
+For more than two decades, she's captivated fashion lovers with groundbreaking collections, racking up countless awards and accolades.
 The designer is friends with many celebrities, and Lady Gaga even dedicated a song to her titled "Donatella."
-Her actual net worth: $400 million.
+Her current net worth stands at $400 million.

 Donatella Versace